Synonymsfornotverygood/report_generator/README.md

 The rest of the process of the project's setup is outlined in the installation section below.

-**Note: Project has only been used on linux system - there are possible issues with hard-coded pathing.
+**Note: Project has only been used on Linux system - there are possible issues with hard-coded pathing.
 Will update to resolve**

 ## Installation